hewison-chris/agora-cl-docs/website/docs/install/install-with-bazel.md

 ## Advanced: Build Docker images from source

-We use Bazel to build the Docker images for Prysm as well.
+We use Bazel to build the Docker images for Agora-cl as well.
 This section outlines comprehensive instructions on how to build them by yourself, run them in Docker, and push to an image registry if desired.
 In particular, we use [`bazel rules docker`](https://github.com/bazelbuild/rules_docker) which provides us the ability to specify a base, barebones image, and essentially builds our binary and creates a Docker container as a simple wrapper over our binaries.

 We do not write our own Dockerfiles, as Bazel provides us a more sandboxed, simple experience with all of its benefits.
 To see an example use of `bazel rules docker` for how we build a particular package, see [here](https://github.com/prysmaticlabs/prysm/blob/aa389c82a157008741450ba1e04d898924734432/tools/bootnode/BUILD.bazel#L36).

 ### Dependencies needed